dhruv-sirohi/VW_Modified_Scenario2/README.md

 # VW_Modified_Scenario2

-Assesses performance of Contextual Bandit algorithms in noisy and non-stationary environments using Vorpal Wabbit.
+Assesses performance of Contextual Bandit algorithms in a noisy and non-stationary environment using Vorpal Wabbit.

-Some of the initial code used in this repository was sourced from: https://vowpalwabbit.org/tutorials/cb_simulation.html
+Some of the initial code used was sourced from: https://vowpalwabbit.org/tutorials/cb_simulation.html

 ### Performance Plot: